FAQ: How do I cite a play in APA citation style?

 More Examples

-- APA Style guide (Shapiro Library)
+- APA Style guide This link opens in a new window (Shapiro Library)

 Disclaimer

-This information is intended to be a guideline, not expert advice.
-Please be sure to speak to your professor about the appropriate way to cite sources in your class assignments and projects.
+This information is intended to be a guideline, please be sure to speak to your professor about the appropriate way to cite sources in your class assignments and projects.

 Was this helpful?
 0 0